favoyang/unity-addressable-importer/Documentation~/AddressableImporter.md

 You should create a single AddressableImportSettings file located at `Assets/AddressableAssetsData/AddressableImportSettings.asset`.
 To create it, go to `Assets/AddressableAssetsData` folder, right click in your project window and choose `Create > Addressable Assets > Import Settings`.

-If no settings file exists, an empty one will be created when importing any new asset.

 Once the settings file selected, you can edit rules in the inspector window.
 Then click `File > Save Project` to apply the changes.

 ![AddressableImportSettings Inspector](AddressableImportSettings-Insepctor.png)